DamnWidget/anaconda/README.md

 Supported platforms
 -------------------

-Anaconda has been tested in Linux, Windows and Mac OS X with positive results.
-I don't have any way to test the plugin in Mac OS X so I depend completely on the community for this task.
-Several users tested the plugin in Mac OS X with really positive feedback.
+Anaconda has been tested in Linux, Windows and Mac OS X with excelent results.

 The status of the plugin in the different platforms is:

 * **Linux**: Stable
-* **Mac OS X**: Stable
+* **OS X**: Stable
 * **Windows**: Stable

 You can run the plugin in profiling mode on Windows (Sublime Text doesn't support cProfile in POSIX platforms) setting the user variable `anaconda_debug` to `profiler`, then you will get a profiling support of where the plugin is spending the processor time.